lfrei/kafka-training/witness-protection.md

 * Generate test events to simulate the distribution of events.

 Hints:
-* You should  re-create the topic for new configuration.
+* You can re-create or alter the existing topic.

 Links:
 * https://docs.confluent.io/platform/current/clients/consumer.html